List of informally named dinosaurs: Dachongosaurus

 "Dachongosaurus" is the informal name given to an undescribed genus of sauropod dinosaur from the Early Jurassic of China.
 It is known from fossils including at least a partial articulated skeleton from the Dark Red Beds of the Lower Lufeng Series (Sinemurian stage) in Yunnan.
 Possibly a cetiosaur, the "type species" is "Dachongosaurus yunnanensis", coined by Zhao in 1985.
 An alternate spelling is "Dachungosaurus".
 As with other informal names coined by Zhao in 1985 and 1983, nothing has since been published, and the remains may have been redescribed under another name.

 Damalasaurus

 "Damalasaurus" (meaning "Damala lizard") is the informal name given to a genus of herbivorous dinosaur from the Early Jurassic.
 It was a sauropod, though its exact classification within the clade is unknown.
 Fossils of "Damalasaurus", including a rib, have been found in the Middle Daye Group of Tibet.
 Species attributed to this genus include "Damalasaurus laticostalis" and "D. magnus", although it is possible that both names refer to the same species.

 Dongshengosaurus

-"Dongshengosaurus" is the informal name given to an undescribed genus of iguanodontian dinosaur from the Early Cretaceous of Liaoning, China. the "type species", "D. sinensis", was named by Pan Rui in his 2009 thesis.
+"Dongshengosaurus" is the informal name given to an undescribed genus of iguanodontian dinosaur from the Early Cretaceous of Liaoning, China.
+The intended type species, "D. sinensis", was named by Pan Rui in his 2009 thesis.
 It is known from a partial juvenile skeleton discovered from the Yixian Formation.